 - Personal first aid kit

-Arranging your backpack properly can make or break your trek.
+Arranging your backpack can make or break your trek.
 Imagine being in a remote Himalayan village and realizing you forgot your camera charger.
 Follow this packing list of the Annapurna Circuit Trekking Ultimate Guide and be prepared for a trek of a lifetime!

 Medical Attention: Altitude Sickness